Pioneers are those who reinvent the lines of what is possible.

-Don't miss the point.
-These bodies of evidence are meant to reshape your thinking of what is possible and why it is possible.
+If that's the case, you just may be missing the point.
+Bodies of Evidence is intended to reshape your thinking of what is possible and why it is possible.

-The declines typically attributed to aging are being contradicted by research, and proof that certain lifestyle choices influence the odds of experiencing the benefits of all the components of fitness no matter what your age.
+The declines typically attributed to aging are being contradicted by research proving that certain lifestyle choices increase the odds of experiencing the benefits of greater health and fitness no matter what your age.

 Dr. Pamela Peeke, foundation board member of the Senior Olympics, notes that the majority of athletes who compete in the games didn't begin training seriously until late in life and have a calculable lower fitness age than chronological age.

-The take-away message?
-It's never too soon or too late.
-Don't underestimate the significant degree of control you have over your future state of health and fitness.
+Don't underestimate the significant degree of control you have over your quality of life and your future state of health and fitness.